zarf-dev/proposals/0048-schema-update-process/README.md

 The Zarf agent will not be impacted as it does not interact with the package config.

-Zarf package definition that is persisted to cluster will change depending on `.build.apiVersion`.
+The Zarf package definition that is persisted to the cluster will change depending on `.build.apiVersion`.
 The rest of the data that is persisted to the cluster will remain the same.

 ## Implementation History